 The primary reason?
 Tom’s student-loan balance totaling more than $300,000.

-“He’s currently on an income-based repayment plan,” Henry says, “so he’d have to pay quite a bit more once my income was factored in.”
+“He’s currently on an income-based repayment plan,” Henry says, “so his monthly payments would be quite a bit more if our joint income was factored in.”

 Henry and Tom aren’t the first couple to delay marriage because of a burdensome debt load.
 Thirty-seven percent of respondents to a 2014 survey by the National Foundation for Credit Counseling said they wouldn’t marry someone with a “large amount of debt” until such obligations were paid in full.